How to Write Radio

 12. gerbil.
 Only one person could save them--Captain Radio!

-Avoid this numbering scheme.
+Avoid the numbering scheme above.
 It interferes with easy

 readability for cast and crew because it distracts the eye